 Plaza de Armas

-The main square of Sucre is definitely the hang out spot.
+Just like most Latin American plazes, the main square of Sucre is definitely the town hang out spot.
 The park itself is beautiful and surrounded by some of Sucre’s finest architecture.
-There is always something going on here, and there’s no better spot to people watch.
+There is always something going on in the square, making it the best spot in the city to people watch.
 At Christmastime, the lights and decorations are something to behold, and the vibe is unmatched.

 If the Mercado Central of Sucre is not chaotic enough for you, then maybe try your hand at the Mercado Campesino.
 This market is a bit further out from the city center but most city buses pass through the widespread area where you can get everything you want for dirt cheap.
 I’m talking like 14 mangos for $1.
 Cheap clothes, cheap fruits and vegetables, cheap everything.
 Most travelers don’t make it to this part of Sucre but the chaos of this area is definitely worth experiencing for yourself.